Skip to content

 Now that we’ve identified the need for a wellbeing strategy, let’s take a look at the steps you should take to develop a proactive approach and plan for implementing your own:

-1. Focus on the key challenges to your business.
-For instance, if the main goal is reduce absenteeism, you should be focusing on implementing plans that safeguard mental health and boost engagement
+• Focus on the key challenges to your business.
+For instance, if the main goal is to reduce absenteeism, you should be focusing on implementing plans that safeguard mental health and boost engagement

-1. Consider financial education as part of your wellbeing strategy and offer practical support through salary sacrifice schemes, employee discounts and Lifestyle Savings
+• Consider financial education as part of your wellbeing strategy and offer practical support through financial wellbeing benefits

 When creating your wellbeing strategy, it’s important to engage with your people at every stage to understand their specific wellbeing needs and ensure that the strategy is fit for purpose.
-Employees can provide key insight and direction via anonymous surveys which can help shape and define your strategy.
-Once you have your plan in place, it will act as benchmark for future planning and raising standards in employee wellbeing within your organisation.
+Once you have your plan in place, it will act as a benchmark for future planning and raise standards for employee wellbeing within your organisation.

 • Build a Wellness Calendar with key awareness days and work with your wellbeing champions to arrange ways to recognise and celebrate these days.
-For example, you might want to create opportunities for your people to practice mindfulness, meditation and yoga during Stress Awareness Month, or encourage open conversations and experience sharing in recognition of World Suicide Prevention Day.
+For example, you might create opportunities for your people to practice mindfulness, meditation and yoga during Stress Awareness Month, or encourage open conversations and experience sharing in recognition of World Suicide Prevention Day

-• Enlist line managers as role models and arm them with the relevant training and information to signpost employers to further assistance.
-You should also ensure that your line mangers are playing an active role in keeping your people engaged with their wellbeing provision through regular communication and information sharing.
+• Enlist line managers as role models and arm them with the relevant training and information to signpost employers for further assistance.
+You should also ensure that your line managers are playing an active role in keeping your people engaged with their wellbeing provision through regular communication and information sharing

-• Collect regular feedback from your teams to determine how accessible, impactful and ultimately how successful you wellbeing strategy is.
-You can do this via employee engagement or pulse surveys, or with a simple suggestion box in a communal area.
+• Collect regular feedback from your teams to determine how accessible, impactful and successful your wellbeing strategy is.
+You can do this via employee engagement or pulse surveys, or with a simple suggestion box in a communal area

 A trustworthy provider should: